Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details

-Groundhog Day, an offshoot of Candlemas Day, began as a European and Pennsylvania German custom in the 18th and 19th centuries, substituting the native American groundhog for the European hedgehog, adding an animal to weather divination ritruals.
+Groundhog Day, an offshoot of Candlemas Day, began as a European and Pennsylvania German custom in the 18th and 19th centuries, substituting the native American groundhog for the European hedgehog, adding another animal to weather divination rituals.
 Candelmas is the Catholic church's version of the Celtic celebration of Imbolc (linked to St. Brigid's Day) a Gaelic traditional festival marking the beginning of spring and the return of the sun.
 People would bring candles to be blessed by the priest in lieu of the older tradition of lighting bonfires for purification and renewal rituals, then bringing home an ember to light a new fire or candle in the home.
 Imbolc begins at sunset on February 1st and continues till sunset on February 2nd in keeping with the Celtic tradition of beginning the day at the time of dark.
 In more modern folklore, if it is cloudy when a groundhog emerges from its burrow on this day, then spring will come early; if it is sunny, the groundhog sees its shadow and retreats back into its burrow, auguring six more weeks of cold winter!
 The most famous US forecasting groundhog, Punxsutawney Phil of Gobblers Knob, Pennsylvania, has been making predictions since 1887.
 Because Phil's predictions often come with a statement (interpreted from Groundhogese by the President of the Groundhog Club), Phil once memorably announced during Prohibition that unless he got a sip of liquor, there would be 60 more weeks of winter!

 For Hedgehog or Groundhog Day, we have a special tartan by Carol A.L.
 Martin, "Groundhog Day."